razarthasaj/Britsproject/README.md

 This test is composed on python3 with robotframework and selenium package and BDD (Beheviour Driven Development)

-Both e2e tests are complete
+E2E tests:

 	Scenario 1
 	Scenario 2

---How to run this test--:
+How to run this test:

 	Install Python3 from: https://www.python.org/downloads/windows/

-Install all Robot Framework:--
+Install all Robot Framework packages:

-	--Go to project Floder
+	-- Go to project Floder --
 		$ cd Britsproject
 		$ pip3 install -r /path/to/requirements.txt